 - Are there any common intermediates involved in the reactions?
 If so, it can provide clues about the overall mechanism.

 Finally, remember that elucidating reaction mechanisms is an iterative process.
 You may need to revise your proposed mechanism as you gather more data or as new insights emerge.
 Use literature resources and databases like Reaxys or SciFinder to find similar reactions and mechanisms.
-These resources can provide valuable insights and help you refine your proposed mechanism.
+In practice, these resources can provide valuable insights and help you refine your proposed mechanism.
 Collaboration with other researchers can also be beneficial, as they may have expertise in different areas of chemistry that can help you interpret the data.

 FAQ